Caspase 4

+Caspase 4 is an enzyme that in human is encoded by the CASP4 gene.

-Caspase 4 is an enzyme that proteolytically cleaves other proteins at an aspartic acid residue (LEVD-), and belongs to a family of cysteine proteases called caspases.
+Caspase 4 proteolytically cleaves other proteins at an aspartic acid residue (LEVD-), and belongs to a family of cysteine proteases called caspases.
 The function of caspase 4 is not fully known, but it is believed to be an inflammatory caspase, along with caspase 1, caspase 5 (and the murine homolog caspase 11), with a role in the immune system.

 The anti-inflammatory drug indoprofen is an inhibitor of the activity of the caspase-4 enzyme.